 There are times in life when things fall apart, when we lose someone or something deeply important that made us feel connected, grounded, or safe.
-Sometimes many things fall apart at the same time, and it feels like all of our safety nets have been cut, and we are bereft of our foundation.
+Sometimes many things fall apart at the same time, and it feels like our foundation has been lost, and we are bereft of security.

 A friend of mine recently went through a divorce.
 The end of her marriage came, as many do, with great misunderstanding and pain.
-The worst part was that she felt like her best friend, her ex-husband, had turned into someone she didn’t know, one who seemed to hate her.
+The worst part was that she felt like her best friend, her ex-husband, had turned into someone she didn’t know and who seemed to hate her.
 Naturally, this led to great sorrow and a feeling of helplessness.

 She was now a 50-something single woman with the sense that nothing in life could be counted on.
-If this rupture could happen when her intentions had been good, with someone whom she had loved so deeply and been so honest with, then the world was surely an unsafe place.
-She felt entirely untethered and terrified—as if she were floating in a space capsule that had lost touch with its earthly command center.
+If this rupture could happen when her intentions had been good, with someone she loved deeply and had been honest with, then the world was surely an unsafe place.
+She felt untethered and terrified—as if she were floating in a space capsule that had lost touch with its earthly command center.

 And she had no idea how to move forward.

 What my friend did next is what many of us do when we are suffering: She switched into action mode.
 She started making plans to meet the next man.
 She joined meetup groups, registered with dating sites, and called everyone she knew to see if they could set her up with someone.
 She purchased subscriptions to magazines that listed social activities in her city, signed up for new classes, and got “out there” in every way.

 How my friend reacted to her sadness and fear is very normal and very human.
 When we dive into fierce action as a response to suffering, we are really just trying to make the bad feelings go away and to take care of ourselves.
 We want to feel better, so we set out to figure out how to make that happen.
 We feel powerless, so we empower ourselves with action steps.
 In fact, there is nothing wrong with doing things to make ourselves feel better when we are suffering.